I've fiddled with programming for quite awhile. Ahh - the days spent in

 PHP

 It's like perl on speed (For the web that is).
-Easy to use scripting, makes life easy.
+Easy to use scripting and makes life easy.

 After being fed up with limitations of billing software for ISPs, we wrote